 An IPO, or Initial Public Offering, is the first time a company sells its shares to the public.
 IPOs are often oversubscribed, which means more demand for the shares than available shares, leading to a higher price for the stock when it begins trading.

-The Five Most Impressive IPOs in Hong Kong
+The Five Most Impressive Ipos In Hong Kong

 Alibaba Group Holding Ltd

-Alibaba Group is a Chinese multinational technology conglomerate specializing in e-commerce, retail, Internet, and technology services and products.
+Alibaba Group is a Chinese multinational technology conglomerate specialising in e-commerce, retail, Internet, and technology services and products.
 Alibaba Group was founded in 1999 by Jack Ma and had its headquarters in Hangzhou, China.
 In 2014, Alibaba’s market value surpassed Walmart’s, making it the world’s largest retailer.

 Alibaba went public on the Hong Kong Stock Exchange in November 2020 and raised a record-breaking $25 billion.
 The company is expected to continue its strong growth in the coming years.